-On July 1st 2014, Canada’s Anti-Spam Law (CASL) enters into force.
-This new legislation will affect any business that promotes their products/services electronically via email, social media or instant messaging.
+On July 1st, 2014, Canada’s Anti-Spam Law (CASL) entered into force, affecting any business that promotes their products/services electronically via email, social media or instant messaging.
 Find out more here.

 There are many benefits to playing music at your business, but you can’t pop in a CD or stream from on-line without giving consideration to the copyright of the artist or creator.
 The Copyright Board of Canada requires anyone who plays music in public, including businesses, to obtain licences.

 As part of Canada Post’s new Five-Point Action Plan announced in December 2013, small businesses will now pay a pretty penny in extra postage, as of March 31st.
 The recent price hikes will have a huge impact on the majority of small businesses across Canada – 98% of which still depend on sending/receiving letter mail every month.

 Microsoft retired the Windows XP operating system on April 8, 2014.
 Windows XP has been a popular operating system for many years and is still used in many computers and ATMs.
 While it will continue to operate after April 8 and not simply disappear, Microsoft will no longer provide support or security updates for this system.

 Good privacy is good business.
 All Canadian businesses are required by law to create their own privacy policies that outline how they collect, use and disclose personal information about individuals.
 Individuals have the right to see what information has been collected from them

 How you structure your business could have implications on the taxes you pay and the people you hire.
 While you may choose to be a sole proprietorship or choose to incorporate, know the difference your choice will make.

 Regardless of the number of employees you have, the mental health of your workers matters.
 The Mental Health Commission of Canada estimates that the Canadian economy loses nearly $50 billion annually as a result of mental health-related issues.